 - 14.20 Centres can provide a word processor (e.g. computer, laptop or tablet), with the spelling and grammar check/predictive text disabled, to a candidate where it is their normal way of working within the centre, unless an awarding body's specification says otherwise.
 For example, where the curriculum is delivered electronically and the centre provides word processors to all candidates.
 This also includes an electronic brailler or a tablet. - 14.21 Tablets are designed to run for a long period of time once fully charged.
-Their purpose is to be 'free-standing'.

-The battery capacity of a laptop or a tablet must be checked before the candidate's examination(s) and the centre must ensure that the battery is sufficiently charged for the entire duration of the examination.
+Their purpose is to be 'free-standing'. - 14.21.1 The battery capacity of a laptop or a tablet must be checked before the candidate's examination(s) and the centre must ensure that the battery is sufficiently charged for the entire duration of the examination.

-The use of a fully-charged laptop or tablet will allow centres to seat a candidate within the main examination hall without the need for separate invigilation and power points.

-14.22 Candidates must be reminded to ensure that their centre number, candidate number and the unit/component code appear on each page as a header or footer: e.g. 12345/8001 - 6391/01.

-If a candidate is using the software application Notepad or Wordpad these do not allow for the insertion of a header or footer.
-In these instances, once the candidate has completed the examination and printed off his/her typed script, he/she must handwrite their details as a header or footer.
-The candidate must be supervised to ensure that he/she is solely performing this task and not re-reading their answers or amending their work in any way.

-- 14.23 Each page of the typed script must be numbered, e.g. page 1 of 6. - 14.24 Invigilators must remind candidates to save their work at regular intervals.
+- 14.21.2 The use of a fully-charged laptop or tablet will allow centres to seat a candidate within the main examination hall without the need for separate invigilation and power points. - 14.22 Candidates must be reminded to ensure that their centre number, candidate number and the unit/component code appear on each page as a header or footer: e.g. 12345/8001 6391/01. - 14.22.1 If a candidate is using the software application Notepad or Wordpad these do not allow for the insertion of a header or footer.
+In these instances, once the candidate has completed the examination and printed off their typed script, they must handwrite their details as a header or footer.
+The candidate must be supervised to ensure that they are solely performing this task and not re-reading their answers or amending their work in any way. - 14.23 Each page of the typed script must be numbered, e.g. page 1 of 6. - 14.24 Invigilators must remind candidates to save their work at regular intervals.
 Alternatively, an IT technician can set up 'autosave' on each laptop/tablet.
 This will ensure that if there is a complication or technical issue, the candidate's work is not lost.

-In order to make marking easier for examiners, candidates should use a minimum font size of 12pt and double spacing.
+To make marking easier for examiners, candidates should use a minimum font size of 12pt and double spacing.